oshaughnessy/sierramountainll/_pages/softball/index.md

 is entitled until **the ball has been released by the pitcher** on the delivery."
 {: .notice--info }

-Note the difference from Minors softball:\
+Note the difference from the Minors softball rule:\
 [Rule 7.08(a)(5)(b)](https://www.littleleague.org/app/Rulebook/2/162)
 **Minor League:**\
 "_Any runner is out when..._ the runner fails to keep in contact with the base